-QUESTIONS AND ANSWERS ABOUT THE 2012 ANNUAL MEETING OF STOCKHOLDERS 2 What is the purpose of the 2012 Annual Meeting?
-2 Who is entitled to vote?
-2 Am I entitled to vote if my shares are held in "street name"?
-2 2 What constitutes a quorum?
-2 What happens if a quorum is not present at the 2012 annual meeting?
-3 How do I vote?
-3 Can I change my vote after I return my proxy card?
-3 What are the Board's recommendations?
-3 What happens if I do not specify how my shares are to be voted?
-3 Will any other business be conducted at the 2012 annual meeting?
-3 What vote is required to approve each item?
-4 How will Abstentions and Broker Non-Votes be Treated?
-4 CTOCK OWNEDCHID STOCK OWNERSHIP 5 Directors, Executive Officers, and Other Stockholders 5 Section 16(a) Beneficial Ownership Reporting Compliance 6 INFORMATION ABOUT OUR BOARD OF DIRECTORS 7 How does our Board of Directors operate?
-7 How often did our Board of Directors meet in 2011?
-7 Director Nominations 7 Report of our Board of Directors Acting as our Audit Committee 8 COMPENSATION DISCUSSION AND ANALYSIS 10 Compensation Components 11 Base Salary & Employment Agreements 11 Bonus Awards 11 Defined Benefit Plan and 401(k) Profit Sharing Plan and Other Benefits 11 Long-Term Incentives 12 Potential Payments upon Termination or Change in Control 12 Consideration and Effect of the Results of the Most Recent Stockholder Advisory Vote on Executive Compensation in 12 13 Determining Compensation Policies and Decisions 13 Compensation-Related Risk Assessment Conclusion 14 COMPENSATION COMMITTEE REPORT ON EXECUTIVE COMPENSATION 14 SUMMARY COMPENSATION TABLE 15 OUTSTANDING FOURTVAWADDS AT 2011 FISCAL VEAD FND 16

-OPTION EXERCISES AND STOCK VESTED 17 EQUITY COMPENSATION PLAN INFORMATION 17 DIRECTOR COMPENSATION Director Compensation Table for 2011 17 18 COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION 18 PROPOSAL 1 - ELECTION OF DIRECTORS Director Nominees Transactions with Director Nominees 19 19 20 PROPOSAL 2 - ADOPTION OF THE PROVECTUS PHARMACEUTICALS, INC. 2012 STOCK PLAN 21 PROPOSAL 3 - ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS PROPOSAL 4 - RATIFICATION OF SELECTION OF INDEPENDENT AUDITOR General Audit and Non-Audit Services 27 28 28 28 OTHER INFORMATION CONCERNING MANAGEMENT Executive Officers Code of Ethics 30 30 30 OTHER MATTERS 30 ADDITIONAL INFORMATION Solicitation of Proxies Mailing Address of Principal Executive Office Stockholder Proposals for Including in Proxy Statement for 2013 Annual Meeting of Stockholders Other Stockholder Proposals for Presentation at 2013 Annual Meeting of Stockholders 31 31 31 31 31 APPENDIX A A-1
+QUESTIONS AND ANSWERS ABOUT THE 2013 ANNUAL MEETING OF STOCKHOLDERS

+What is the purpose of the 2013 Annual Meeting?

+Who is entitled to vote?

+Am I entitled to vote if my shares are held in "street name"?

+What constitutes a quorum?

+What happens if a quorum is not present at the 2013 annual meeting?

+How do I vote?

+Can I change my vote after I return my proxy card?

+What are the Board's recommendations?

+What happens if I do not specify how my shares are to be voted?

+Will any other business be conducted at the 2013 annual meeting?

+What vote is required to approve each item?

+How will Abstentions and Broker Non-Votes be Treated?

+STOCK OWNERSHIP

+Directors, Executive Officers, and Other Stockholders

+Section 16(a) Beneficial Ownership Reporting Compliance

+CORPORATE GOVERNANCE

+Board Leadership Structure

+Board of Directors and Committees

+Audit Committee

+Compensation Committee

+Nominating Committee and Director Nominations

+COMPENSATION DISCUSSION AND ANALYSIS

+Compensation Components

+Base Salary & Employment Agreements

+Base Safary & Employment Agreements

+Defined Benefit Plan and 401(k) Profit Sharing Plan and Other Benefits

+Long-Term Incentives

+Potential Payments Upon Termination or Change in Control

+Consideration and Effect of the Results of the Most Recent Stockholder Advisory Vote on Executive Compensation in Determining Compensation Policies and Decisions

+Compensation-Related Risk Assessment

+Conclusion

+SUMMARY COMPENSATION TABLE

+GRANTS OF PLAN-BASED AWARDS

+OUTSTANDING EQUITY AWARDS AT 2012 FISCAL YEAR-END

+OPTION EXERCISES AND STOCK VESTED

+EQUITY COMPENSATION PLAN INFORMATION

+DIRECTOR COMPENSATION

+Director Compensation Table for 2012

+COMPENSATION COMMITTEE INTERLOCKS AND INSIDER PARTICIPATION

+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS

+Policies and Procedures for Related Person Transactions

+Related Party Transactions

+PROPOSAL 1 - ELECTION OF DIRECTORS

+Director Nominees

+Experience, Qualifications, Attributes and Skills of our Directors

+Transactions with Director Nominees

+PROPOSAL 2 - APPROVAL AND ADOPTION OF AMENDMENT TO RESTATED ARTICLES OF

+INCORPORATION TO INCREASE THE NUMBER OF AUTHORIZED SHARES OF OUR COMMON ST оск 18

+Description of the Amendment

+Background

+Reasons for the Proposed Amendment

+Possible Anti-Takeover Effects of the Amendment

+No Preemptive Rights

+Vote Required

+PROPOSAL 3 - ADVISORY VOTE TO APPROVE THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

+PROPOSAL 4 - RATIFICATION OF SELECTION OF INDEPENDENT AUDITOR

+General

+Audit and Non-Audit Services

+AUDIT COMMITTEE REPORT

+OTHER INFORMATION CONCERNING MANAGEMENT

+Executive Officers

+Code of Ethics

+LEGAL MATTERS

+OTHER MATTERS

+ADDITIONAL INFORMATION

+Solicitation of Proxies

+Mailing Address of Principal Executive Office

+Stockholder Proposals for Including in Proxy Statement for 2014 Annual Meeting of Stockholders

+Other Stockholder Proposals for Presentation at 2014 Annual Meeting of Stockholders